vinfreecs/genga/Documentation.md

  * def_pc f: Factor in Pre-checker, Pairs with rij^2 smaller than pc * rcrit^2 are considered as close encounter candidates
  * MaxColl i: Maximum number of Collisions per time step that can be stored
  * def_cef f: Close encounter factor, pairs with rij^2 smaller than f * rcrit^2 are considered as close encounter pairs.
+ * def_tol f: Tolerance in Bulirsh Stoer integrator
+ * def_dtmin f: Minimal time step in Bulirsch Stoer integrator
+ * def_Nfragments d: Additional array size for debris particles
  * def_MinMass f: Minimal Mass for massive particles in Test particle mode, lighter particles are treated as test particles.
+ * def_MatrixMaxSize f: slice Encounter matrix to reduce memory usage
  * SERIAL_GROUPING i: By setting this flag, simulations can be exactly reproduced, but the performance can be slower.
+ * poincareFlag i: By setting this flag, the [Poincare surface of section](#markdown-header-the-poincare-surface-of-section) is used.
+ * IgnoreLockFile i: By setting this flag, the lock file is ignored and simulation can always be started again.
  * StopAtEncounter i: When > 0, then the multisimulation mode stops simulations when a close encounter occurs (d < StopAtEncounterRadius * RHill). n2 is ignored for the stopping criterion, but still used for numerical close encounters.
  * StopAtEncounterRadius f: factor to stop simulations at close encounters in multisimulation mode
- * poincareFlag i: By setting this flag, the [Poincare surface of section](#markdown-header-the-poincare-surface-of-section) is used.
- * IgnoreLockFile i: By setting this flag, the lock file is ignored and simulation can always be started again.
  * def_GMax i: Defines the maximum size of close encounter groups as 2^GMax.
+ * def_StopAtCollision i: 1 Stop Simulation when a Collision occurs, 0 continue simulation with merged bodies (default)
+ * def_StopMinMass f: when def_StopAtCollision = 1, then stop simulations when both bodies are more massive than def_StopMinMass
+ * def_CollisionPrecision f: Tolerance for Collision time precision.
+In days.
+Default is 1.0
+ * def_CollTshift f: Collision output before Collision happens, default is 1.0

 Here i means an integer and f a floating point value.